CLIUtils/CLI11/README.md

 See the [changelog](./CHANGELOG.md) or [GitHub releases][github-releases] for details.

-## Things not supported by this library
+## Features not supported by this library

 As you probably have guessed, the list of features above are all covered by this library.
 There are some other features that are intentionally not supported by this library: